-This lemma states that optimality requires $\bm{w}^*$ to reach identical marginal cost, and the detailed proof is given in Appendix~\ref{app:lem_Equivalent_opf} in the supplementary material.
-To enforce this condition, prior works have designed distributed averaging-based integral control by communicating the information of $\nabla C_i(w_i)$ with its neighbours~\cite{Zhao2015acc,andreasson2014distributed, weitenberg2018exponential}.
+By Lemma~\ref{lem: Equivalent_opf}, enforcing that $\bm{w}^*$ achieves identical marginal cost, i.e., $\nabla C_i (w_i^*) = \nabla C_j (w_j^*),\forall i, j\in\mathcal{V}$ can ensure that the steady-state actions settle down to the solution of the resource allocation problem.
+To this end, prior works have designed distributed averaging-based integral control by communicating $\nabla C_i(w_i)$ with its neighbours~\cite{Zhao2015acc,andreasson2014distributed, weitenberg2018exponential}.
 However, they are restricted to quadratic costs and linear controllers.
-In this paper, we consider nonlinear controllers and a more general class of cost functions.
+In this paper, we consider nonlinear controllers and a more general class of cost functions in the following assumption.

 \begin{assumption}[Scaled-cost gradient functions] The function $C_i(\cdot):\real\mapsto \real$ is strictly convex and continuously differentiable for all $i\in\mathcal{V}$.
 Moreover, there exists a function $C_\mathrm{o}(\cdot):\real\mapsto \real$ and a group of positive scaling factors $\bm{c}:=\left(c_i, i \in \mathcal{V} \right)$ such that $\nabla C_i(\cdot)=\nabla C_\mathrm{o}(c_i \cdot), \forall i\in\mathcal{V}\,$. \end{assumption}